smruthi33/Code-Pattern/README.md

 Convert the Data folder to a zip file.

+For MACOSX use the following commands to remove the redundant folders/files created-

+zip -d Data_Folder.zip __MACOSX/\*
+zip -d Data_Folder.zip \*/.DS_Store

 ### Test Images

 Supply all the images required to test and save it in a folder.
-Make this folder a zip file.
+Make this folder `testdoc-external` zip file.

+For MACOSX use the following commands to remove the redundant folders/files created-

+zip -d test_doc-external.zip __MACOSX/\*
+zip -d test_doc-external.zip \*/.DS_Store

 ## 2. Create the notebook